YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-1-Birational-RationalityQuestions.md

 The aim of this note is try to summarize the rationality problems in birational geometry.

-Here is the outline of the notes
+Here is the outline of the notes:

 (1) [Note-1: Mori theory on rational curves](),